hashicorp/vagrant/docs/getting-started/setup/windows_x64.md

 ## Install Vagrant

-Once JRuby is install, everything from this point is normal.
-All normal Ruby commands are prefixed with a `j` however, so to install Vagrant:
+Once JRuby is installed, everything from this point is pretty normal.
+Ruby commands are prefixed with a `j`, which is one of the only differences.

+On JRuby, a couple libraries which Vagrant depends on aren't installed out of the box with JRuby, and must be installed manually.
+These libraries are `jruby-openssl` and `jruby-win32ole`:

+{% highlight bash %}
+$ jgem install jruby-openssl jruby-win32ole
+{% endhighlight %}

+After this, Vagrant installation proceeds as normal:

 {% highlight bash %}
 $ jgem install vagrant